We imagined what parenthood would be like before we became parents and how our little mini-me would look up to us.

 Creating a family tradition is a good thing to bond as a family.

-Pick a special time or one of the favorite games.
-It could be playing board games every weekend, asking a fun question during family meals, having ice cream together to celebrate success, etc.
+It could be playing board games every weekend, asking a fun question during family meals, having ice cream to celebrate success, etc.

 Put the phone away